0:00

 The business case every founder and employee should know

-This week’s Millennial Master is Yota Trom, executive coach and promotion strategist.
+Yota Trom is an executive coach and promotion strategist.

-Yota has worked inside some of the biggest tech companies in the world.
-She did the long hours at Yahoo and Amazon, played the grateful employee, and stayed quiet when it came to money.
-And like a lot of people, she paid for it with burnout.
+She spent years inside companies like Yahoo and Amazon, doing the long hours, playing the grateful employee, and staying quiet when it came to money.
+Like a lot of people, it led straight to burnout.

-Today, she helps founders, leaders, and high performers fix the exact problem she once had.
-Not by telling them to “work harder”, but by teaching them how to ask properly, position their value, use personal branding as leverage, and build a business case the company can’t ignore.
+Today, she works with founders, leaders, and high performers on fixing that.
+Not by pushing more effort, but by showing them how to ask properly, position their value, use personal brand as leverage, and build a case the company cannot ignore.

-She’s helped clients 3x and 4x their salaries, move from manager to VP, and stop blaming the system when the real issue was never knowing their worth.
+Her clients have 3x and 4x their salaries, moved from manager to VP, and stopped blaming the system once they understood how it actually works.

-This conversation is about money, promotions, and self-belief.
-And why most people stay underpaid not because they’re bad at their job, but because they never learned how the game actually works.
+This conversation is about money, promotions, and self-belief, and why so many people stay underpaid simply because they were never shown how to play the game.

 🔗 Find Yota on LinkedIn and Instagram